 - ½ tsp hing

-- In a pan, add 2 cups water and bring it to a boil.
+- In a pan, add 2 cup of water and bring it to a boil.
 Add green peas, salt, and ¼ tsp sugar.
 Boil for 5 minutes on high flame till green peas become soft.

 - Sieve water from boiled green peas and keep it aside.